 Making coffee yourself guarantees a much better tasting cup.
-However, if you have a bag of coffee beans, you might ask yourself “how many coffee beans are in a cup of coffee“?.
+However, if you have a bag of whole coffee beans, you might ask yourself “how many coffee beans are in a cup of coffee“?

 Today, I’ll present you with a complete answer that’ll provide you with everything you need to know regarding this aspect.
 So without further ado, let’s dive in!